George Wallace Jr.: Career

-In 1994, while wrapping up his second term as state treasurer, Wallace ran for lieutenant governor, but finished third to Don Siegelman and Ryan DeGraffenried Jr. (DeGraffenried's father, Ryan DeGraffenried Sr., was defeated in the 1962 Democratic gubernatorial runoff by Wallace's father).
+In 1994, while wrapping up his second term as state treasurer, Wallace ran for lieutenant governor, but finished third behind Don Siegelman and Ryan DeGraffenried Jr. (DeGraffenried's father, Ryan DeGraffenried Sr., was defeated in the 1962 Democratic gubernatorial runoff by Wallace's father).
 After leaving the treasurer's office, Wallace worked at the Center for Government and Public Affairs at Auburn University Montgomery.

-In 1998, he switched affiliations to the GOP and was elected in 1998 to the Alabama Public Service Commission (Position 2), having defeated incumbent Democrat Charles B. Martin.
-He was reelected commissioner in 2002 but did not run again in 2006, when the Republicans nominated former state Representative Perry O. Hooper Jr., of Montgomery.
+In 1998, Wallace switched affiliations to the GOP and was elected in 1998 to the Alabama Public Service Commission (Position 2), having defeated incumbent Democrat Charles B. Martin.
+He was reelected commissioner in 2002 but did not run again in 2006, when the Republicans nominated former state Representative Perry Hooper Jr., of Montgomery.
 Hooper defeated former state Senator John Amari of Trussville in the Republican primary but then lost the general election to Democrat Susan Parker.

-In June 2005 he opened up the first day of the annual national convention of the Council of Conservative Citizens (CofCC), a white nationalist organization.
+In June 2005 Wallace opened the annual national convention of the Council of Conservative Citizens (CofCC), a white nationalist organization.
 This was not Wallace's first interaction with the CofCC; he gave speeches to the CofCC once in 1998 and twice in 1999.
 He has also appeared as a guest on The Political Cesspool, a radio talk show that is affiliated with the Tennessee chapter of the CofCC.

 Wallace instead sought in 2006 the Republican nomination for lieutenant governor and entered a runoff election with Birmingham attorney Luther Strange.
 Wallace lost by ten points despite appearances on his behalf from U.S. Senator John McCain of Arizona.
 Strange, in turn, lost the general election to Democratic nominee Jim Folsom Jr. of Cullman, a son of former Governor Jim Folsom who had previously served as both lieutenant governor and governor.
 In 2010, Wallace ran in the Republican primary to reclaim his old office of state treasurer, but lost the nomination to banker Young Boozer by nearly thirty points.